Meowietty/Reworked-Devices/README.md

 - 4K Textures with different materials.
 - All 4 PDA variants have their own visual features.
 - Compressed textures.
 BC3 or BC7 as optional.
 - New Reposition and UI icons.
+By Jazzman

 ---